bsungwoo/pubmed_search/README.md

 ```
 ### Usage
 #### Input variables
-indir: the directory for the .xlsx or .csv file (default: '.'; the same directory to web_crawl_pubmed.py file)
+indir: the directory for .xlsx, .xls or .csv files (default: '.'; the same directory to web_crawl_pubmed.py file)
+--> All .xlsx/.xls/.csv files in the directories will be analysed one by one.
 outdir: the directory to save the output file (default: './output')
 outname: the output file name (default: 'final_output')
 abstract_filter: select the articles that contain the given words (default: "")
 ```{Plain Text}
 Example 1 (without filter and default name) python web_crawl_pubmed.py --indir '.' --outdir './output'